freeCodeCamp/freeCodeCamp/client/src/pages/learn/full-stack-developer/exam-certified-full-stack-developer/index.md

 ## Introduction to the Certified Full Stack Developer Exam

-Pass the exam to become a certified Full Stack Developer.
+Pass the exam to become a Certified Full Stack Developer.